-We estimate that the net proceeds from this offering will be approximately \$ [•] million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$[•] million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$11.4 million, based on a public offering price of \$2.25 per Class A Unit, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$13.2 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We will not receive any additional proceeds from any future conversions of the Series A Preferred Stock.
+We will only receive additional proceeds from the exercise of the warrants issuable in connection with this offering if the warrants are exercised and the holders of such warrants pay the exercise price in cash upon such exercise and do not utilize the cashless exercise provision of the warrants.